-- (i) Expected growth in the demand for the Group's CEPS systems and hydraulic rack and pinion gears from the OEM customers based on their expected production volume of the relevant vehicles; - (ii) The indicative prices set out in the Renewed Yubei Nomination Letters; and - (iii) The estimated market demand for relevant vehicles according to an independent third-party industry forecast provider as reference.
+Estimated demand for parts to be purchased by the Group under the Combined Nomination Letters for the relevant period;

+- (ii) The indicative prices set out in the Combined Nomination Letters; - (iii) The Group's estimated production capacity and volume in response to the forecasted sales demand; and - (iv) The estimated market demand for relevant vehicles according to an independent third-party industry forecast provider as reference.

-Yubei Steering is indirectly held as to 49.93% by AVIC, one of the Company's Controlling Shareholders.
-As Yubei Steering is an associate of AVIC, pursuant to Chapter 14A of the Listing Rules, Yubei Steering is regarded as a connected person of the Company and the Yubei Transactions contemplated under the Renewed Yubei Nomination Letters constitute continuing connected transactions of the Group under the Listing Rules.
+Addway is a wholly-owned subsidiary of Yubei Steering and Yubei Steering is indirectly held as to 49.93% by AVIC, a Controlling Shareholder of the Company.
+As each of Addway and Yubei Steering is an associate of AVIC, pursuant to Chapter 14A of the Listing Rules, each of Addway and Yubei Steering is regarded as a connected person of the Company and the Addway Transactions and Yubei Transactions contemplated under the Combined Nomination Letters constitute continuing connected transactions of the Group under the Listing Rules.

-As the applicable percentage ratios (other than the profit ratio) set out in Rule 14.07 of the Listing Rules in respect of the Revised Annual Caps under the Renewed Yubei Nomination Letters are more than 0.1% but less than 5%, pursuant to Rule 14A.76 of the Listing Rules, the Yubei Transactions are subject to the reporting and announcement requirements, but are exempt from the circular and shareholders' approval requirements.
-The Yubei Transactions are also subject to the annual review requirements set out in Rule 14A.55 and Rule 14A.56 of the Listing Rules.
+As the applicable percentage ratios (other than the profit ratio) set out in Rule 14.07 of the Listing Rules in respect of the Annual Caps under the Combined Nomination Letters (after aggregation) are more than 0.1% but less than 5%, pursuant to Rule 14A.76 of the Listing Rules, the Annual Caps are subject to the reporting and announcement requirements, but are exempt from the circular and shareholders' approval requirements.
+The Addway Transactions and Yubei Transactions are subject to the annual review requirements set out in Rule 14A.55 and Rule 14A.56 of the Listing Rules.

-Details of the Yubei Transactions were fully disclosed in the Announcements.
+Details of the Addway Transactions and the Yubei Transactions were fully disclosed in the Addway Announcement and the Yubei Announcements.